Albert F. Canwell: Subsequent political career

 In the election of 1948 Canwell attempted to move from the House to the State Senate, running as the Republican nominee in the November general election.
 He was defeated in that bid.

 Not deterred by his 1948 loss, Canwell ran for the United States Senate in 1950, but fell to defeat in the Republican primary.

 In 1952, Washington was awarded another seat in Congress as a result of the census of 1950 and Canwell ran for the new at-large seat.
 Although he emerged victorious in the Republican primary, he was defeated by Democrat Don Magnuson in the November general election.

 American Intelligence Service

-Following his electoral defeat Canwell continued as a professional anti-communist, launching a business called the American Intelligence Service from a downtown Spokane office.
-In this capacity he published an anti-communist newsletter called The Vigilante and emerged as a leading West Coast supporter of Senator Joseph McCarthy in the Second Red Scare.
+Following his electoral defeat Canwell launched a business called the American Intelligence Service from a downtown Spokane office.
+In this capacity he published an anti-communist newsletter called The Vigilante.

-In 1963 Canwell was the subject of a $225,000 libel suit when he intimated that Washington state representative John Goldmark and his wife were Communist agents.
-The suit gained national media attention and resulted with the jury finding in favor of the defendants on 5 of 9 primary claims and awarding $40,000 in damages — at the time one of Washington's largest defamation verdicts.

 Death

-Canwell died age 95 on April 1, 2002, in Spokane of an unspecified illness.
+Canwell died age 95 on April 1, 2002, at his home on the Little Spokane River.